-Office hours: by appointment
+Office hours: Before or after class or by appointment

 Course Description

 Analyzes foundational frameworks for developing perspectives for working with culturally, linguistically, and ability diverse young learners, birth to age 8, and their families.
 Examines foundational work from fields of early childhood education, early childhood special education, multicultural education, and second language acquisition and bilingual education.